Open-Cascade-SAS/OCCT/dox/technical_overview/technical_overview.md

   * <i> PrintCount</i>
   * <i> ReturnStatus</i>

-To read and write attributes such as names, colors, layers for IGES and STEP and validation properties and structure of assemblies for STEP, you can use an XDE document.

-It is possible to learn more about XDE documents from <a href="user_guides__xde.html">XDE User's guide</a>.

 See also: our web site at <a href="http://www.opencascade.org/support/training/">E-learning and Training</a>.

 @subsection OCCT_TOVW_SECTION_6_2 IGES

 The IGES interface reads IGES files and translates them to Open CASCADE Technology models.